ISO 200, f/2, 1/10000sec, flash power -2/3 – Classic Chrome

 Fuji X100T At Big Bear

-For most of the midday shooting I ended up playing with the on camera flash.
-With the right settings you can really get some nice fill light and some great photos.
+For most of the midday shooting, I played with the on-camera flash.
+You can get some nice fill light and great photos with the right settings.

-I also tried some shots with the ND filter so the background wasn’t overexposed, but then I feel like the scene got too cluttered.
-I ended up turning off the ND filter to help the foreground stand out from the background.
+I tried some shots with the ND filter so the background wasn’t overexposed, but then I felt like the scene got too cluttered.
+I turned off the ND filter to help the foreground stand out.
 You can see this effect in the photo above and below.

-I’ve posted below each photo the camera settings I’ve used as well as the film simulator.
-All photos where shot in RAW and processed in Lightroom with some new presets I’ve been building for the Fuji film simulators.
+I’ve posted the camera settings for each photo and the film simulator below.
+All photos were shot in RAW and processed in Lightroom with new presets I’ve built for Fuji film simulators.

 ISO 200, f/2, 1/1000sec, flash power -2/3 – Classic Chrome